 All the techniques applicable to nominal and ordinal data analysis are applicable to Interval Data as well.
 Apart from those techniques, there are a few analysis methods such as descriptive statistics, correlation regression analysis which is extensively for analyzing interval data.

-Descriptive statistics is the term given to analysis of numerical data which helps to describe, depict or summarize data in a meaningful manner and it helps in calculation of mean, median, and mode.
+Descriptive analysis statistics is the term given to the analysis of numerical data which helps to describe, depict, or summarize data in a meaningful manner and it helps in calculation of mean, median, and mode.

 Interval Scale Examples